RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 ---
 title: Re-assembling the Web with Web Assembly and Blazor
 weblogName: West Wind Web Log
 postDate: 2018-07-18T14:27:16.1036517-07:00
 ---
-# Re-assembling the Web with Web Assembly and Blazor
+# Web Assembly and Blazor

 The Web has been powered by a single language on the client since the very beginnings of the Web as a platform.
-JavaScript started as an overly simplistic scripting language in the first Mozilla browsers and very slowly evolved over the years to become what is now the most widely used programming language anywhere.
+JavaScript started as an overly simplified scripting language in the first Netscape browsers and slowly evolved over the years to become what is now the most widely used programming language anywhere.

-In recent years with the advent of ES2015 and later, and many infrastructure tools like Babel and WebPack using JavaScript has become a considerable more capable language and evolved into a complete platform able to handle even very large code bases.
+In recent years with the advent of ES2015 and later versions, and many infrastructure tools like Babel and WebPack, using JavaScript has become a much more capable language that has evolved into a complete platform that can handle even very large code bases.
 Unfortunately the complexity for the infrastructure too has increased with ever more crazy and byzantine build systems to build even simple applications.
 With JavaScript it seems the simpler the programming model gets, the more complex the build system and tooling becomes.

 ## Re-Assembly
 There are a lot of developers that would much rather use something else - anything else - than JavaScript to build Web applications.
 I myself have made peace with JavaScript years ago, but while I use it daily and feel reasonably proficient with it, I would definitely welcome other options to build Web applications with.